jwnwilson/hexrepo/README.md

     - Setup better logging
         - Pass correlation id from aws through to logging
         - Make logs readable in AWS
+            - Show message by default and expand into other attr
         - Switch from xray to sentry to keep platform agnostic
     - Move monitor / infra optimisation into common
         - Enable disable project via admin